 What is Polyester? (& its sustainable alternatives)

-A synthetic fiber derived from coal, air, water, and petroleum, polyester fibers are formed from a chemical reaction between an acid and alcohol.
+Polyester fibers are synthetic and formed from a chemical reaction between an acid and alcohol, derived from coal, air, water, and petroleum.
 In this reaction, two or more molecules combine to make a large molecule whose structure repeats throughout its length.
 Polyester fibers can form very long molecules that are very stable and strong.

 Wallace Hume Carothers was an American chemist, inventor and the leader of organic chemistry at DuPont, an American chemical company.
-During the mid-1930s Carothers discovered that he could create fibers by mixing carboxylic acids and alcohols, and ‘stumbled’ upon Nylon, which is still a popular fabric used today.
+In the mid-1930s, Carothers discovered Nylon by mixing carboxylic acids and alcohols, leading to a fabric that remains popular today.
 In 1939, two British scientists, W.K.
 Birtwhistle and C.G.
-Ritchie continued Carothers work and by 1941 the first polyester fiber was developed, called Terylene.
+Ritchie built upon Carothers’ work, and by 1941, researchers developed the first polyester fiber, known as Terylene.
 DuPont bought the rights from the two scientists and later came up with their own polyester fiber called Dacron.

-Unlike natural fabrics like wool and cotton, polyester was created out of scientific research and was marketed accordingly.
+Polyester stands apart from natural fabrics like wool and cotton because scientists developed it through rigorous research and marketed it strategically.
 Announced to the American public in 1951, polyester’s main selling point was that it could be “worn for 68 days straight without ironing, and still look presentable”.
-This had a huge appeal to women, who at the time were the primary homemakers, leading to the soaring popularity of the fabric.
+The fabric’s popularity soared among women, the primary homemakers at the time.

 Polyester is now the most widely used fiber in the world, accounting for roughly half of the overall fiber market and around 80% of synthetics fiber, according to the Textile Exchange Preferred Fiber Materials Report 2017.
 In 2016, polyester fiber production was estimated at 52 million metric tons.